romaninsh/dorm/docs/src/releases/new-in-0.0.2.md

 ## restructuring into crates

-`dorm`, `bakery_model` and `docs` are now three folders in a root of a repository.
-Keeping bakery model out so that if someone is to use `dorm` - they wouldn't need to deal with `bakery_model'.
+`vantage`, `bakery_model` and `docs` are now three folders in a root of a repository.
+Keeping bakery model out so that if someone is to use `vantage` - they wouldn't need to deal with `bakery_model'.

 ## Added CI process